5 Food Groups

 The five food groups are:

-- Dairy: the foods in this group are excellent sources of calcium, which is important for strong, healthy bones.
-Not many other foods in our diet contain as much calcium as dairy foods.
+- Dairy and/or their alternatives: the foods in this group are excellent sources of calcium, which is essential for strong and healthy bones.
+Not many other foods in our diet contain as much calcium as these foods.

 - Fruit: fruit provides vitamins, minerals, dietary fibre and many phytonutrients (nutrients naturally present in plants), that help your body stay healthy.

-- Lean meats and poultry, fish, eggs, tofu, nuts and seeds: our body uses the protein we eat to make specialised chemicals such as haemoglobin and adrenalin.
+- Lean meats and poultry, fish, eggs, tofu, nuts and seeds and legumes/beans: our bodies use the protein we eat to make specialised chemicals such as haemoglobin and adrenalin.
 Protein also builds, maintains, and repairs the tissues in our body.
-Muscles and organs (such as your heart) are made of protein.
+Muscles and organs (such as your heart) are primarily made of protein.

 (Click to enlarge.)